 HMRC provides a means to help companies determine whether their contractor workers are caught by IR35 – the Check Employment Status for Tax (CEST) tool.
 However, there has been much controversy over the CEST tool’s accuracy.
 Critics claim that it fails to take into account some significant factors needed to determine a contractor’s correct employment status.
 This has led to thousands of contractors being incorrectly ‘caught’ by IR35 and paying unnecessary and often hefty fees.

-How can Proclinical help life science companies comply with the 2020 IR35 requirements?
+How else can Proclinical help life science companies comply with the 2021 IR35 requirements?

 If you feel your life sciences business needs more help in understanding IR35 and how to get ready for the changes, we recommend reading our guidebook: Understanding UK Off-Payroll Working Rules – IR35.